Murega14/invotrack/README.md

-# Eripay
+# Invotrack

-Eripay is a simple invoice management system built with Flask and SQLAlchemy.
+Invotrack is a simple invoice management system built with Flask and SQLAlchemy.
 It allows users to manage customers, invoices, and payments.

 ## Getting Started